hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 1. set `nb-of-voters` (+1),
 1. insert the sender in `votes`.

-Nonetheless, it's costly but it's also useless (`nb-of-voters` is written twice but its value is unchanged in the end).
+Nonetheless, it's costly but it's also useless. `nb-of-voters` is written twice but its value is unchanged in the end.
 Clarinet has a tool to compute costs.
 Launch `clarinet console` and run the following commands:

 ```clarity
 ::toggle_costs ;; display the costs of each call